BestTimesToVisit.com Logo

 packing

-Pack light, breathable clothing, but definitely include a rain jacket or poncho, as tropical showers can be sudden and intense.
-Also, bring reef-safe sunscreen and insect repellent, as you'll want to protect both yourself and the delicate marine environment.
+Pack light, breathable clothing, but definitely include a lightweight rain jacket or poncho, as tropical showers can pop up unexpectedly, even during the dry season.
+Also, bring reef-safe sunscreen and insect repellent, as protecting the coral and avoiding bites is important for both you and the environment.

 safety